GSA/digitalgov.gov/content/posts/2016-01-15-state-of-federal-blogging-2016.md

 ---
+url: /2016/01/15/state-of-federal-blogging-2016/
 date: 2016-01-15 10:00:10 -0400
-title: 'State of Federal Blogging 2016'
+title: State of Federal Blogging 2016
 summary: 'How government agencies blog has come a long way in the past decade.
 As we welcome 2016, here is a look at how the White House, NASA and the Department of the Interior run their blogs and share content.
-White House\: Blog Less, Empower More When you go to WhiteHouse.gov, their blog is featured prominently'
+White House: Blog Less, Empower More When you go to WhiteHouse.gov, their blog is featured prominently'
-authors: [danielle-brigida]
+authors:
+  - danielle-brigida
 categories:
   - Content
 tag: